kleiverun/Beekeeping-management/README.md

 # Beekeeping-management

-This project tries to create a solution for managing your hives, apiaries and queens.
+This project tries to create a solution for managing your apiary needs.

 ## Authors